 The testing will involve switching items off if they are already on.
 To minimise disruption to staff and customers, the testing can be done out of hours in most circumstances.

 All testing is carried out in accordance with The Institute of Electrical Engineers’ (IEE) code of practice, with full public liability insurance.
-ACE Testing is an NICEIC registered Portable Appliance Testing Company and all of our engineers are qualified to City & Guilds 2372-200.
+Bournemouth PAT Testing is an NICEIC registered Portable Appliance Testing Company and all of our engineers are qualified to City & Guilds 2372-200.

 To see how we can help your electrical safety contact us on 01202 985021